• Rib of Beef

 Ingredients

-Grass-fed, heritage breed beef slow-grown to maturity on the lush, green pastures of the Yorkshire Dales.
-Dry-aged on the bone for >28 days.
+Grass-fed, heritage-breed beef, slow-grown to maturity on the lush pastures of the Yorkshire Dales.
+Dry-aged on the bone for over 28 days.